The strong coupling constant: State of the art and the decade ahead: Introduction

-In order to discuss the current state-of-the-art, challenges, and prospects in the experimental and theoretical study of the strong coupling $\alphas$, the workshop {\it ``\,$\alphas$(2022) -- Precision measurements of the QCD coupling''} was held at ECT*-Trento from Jan.
-31st to Feb.
-4th, 2022 (\href{http://indico.cern.ch/e/alphas2022}{http://indico.cern.ch/e/alphas2022}).
-The meeting brought together experts from all relevant subfields to explore in depth the latest developments on the determination of $\alphas$ from the key categories where high-precision measurements and theoretical calculations are currently available.
-The meeting is the fourth of a ``series'' that started in Munich (Feb.~2011)~\cite{Proceedings:2011zvx}, followed by CERN (Oct.
-2015)~\cite{Proceedings:2015eho}, and ECT*-Trento (Feb.~2019)~\cite{Proceedings:2019pra}.
-The overarching themes were: What is the current state-of-the-art and the ultimate theoretical and experimental precision of all $\alphas$ extraction methods?
-What needs to be achieved in order to reach a $\mathcal{O}(0.1\%)$ precision?
-In this context, each contributor was requested to provide a few pages summary of their presented work addressing, in particular, the following questions : \begin{enumerate} \item Theory: What is the current state-of-the-art with regards to higher-order corrections (pQCD, mixed QCD-EW) of your calculations of $\alphas$-sensitive observables?
-What is the impact of non-pQCD corrections/uncertainties?
-(Are there new techniques to reduce them?)
-Provide your personal wish-list in theory/data developments needed to reach your ultimate $\alphas$ precision. \item Experiment: What are the current leading systematics/statatistical uncertainties of your favorite $\alphas$-sensitive observable?
-What are the future reductions of systematical/statistical uncertainties expected with current and future ($\epem$, e-p, p-p) machines?
-(Are there new observables being considered?)
-Provide your personal wish-list in data/theory developments needed to reach your ultimate $\alphas$ precision. \end{enumerate}
+This report, co-authored by experimental and theoretical experts from all relevant subfields who participated at the $\alphas(2022)$ workshop in Feb.~2022 (ECT$^*$, Trento, \ttt{https://indico.cern.ch/e/alphas2022}), explores in depth the latest developments in the determination of $\alphas$ from the key categories where high-precision measurements and calculations are currently available.
+The following main questions are addressed in detail for each of the $\alphas$ extraction methods: What is the current state-of-the-art?
+What is the expected theoretical and experimental precision in about ten years from now (indicated by the interrogation symbol in Fig.~\ref{fig:alphas_historic}), and what needs to be achieved in order to reach a $\mathcal{O}(0.1\%)$ precision?
+In particular, this report examines, for the different calculations of $\alphas$-sensitive observables involved, what the current state-of-the-art is with regards to higher-order (pQCD, mixed QCD-EW) corrections, and what the impact of nonperturbative corrections/uncertainties is.
+Whenever there are new ideas or techniques to reduce them, these are illustrated.
+From an experimental point of view, the report discusses what the current leading systematic and statistical uncertainties of the $\alphas$-sensitive observables are, and what future reductions of them are expected with current (pp) and future ($\epem$, e-p) machines.
+New observables are also suggested.\\